 BIO

-With her long-term collaborator Naomi Woo, she co-runs The Hildegard von Bingen Society for Gardening Companions, which revives a feminist gardening society believed to have been founded by the German mystic and musician Hildegard of Bingen.
-The collaboration takes the form of a community-oriented and speculative art and research project focused on decolonising and queering gardening histories.
-This year, the society will present work in the form of a solo exhibition at Mimosa House and public programming at Nottingham Contemporary, Grand Union, the Goldsmiths Allotment, Art Research Garden, and elsewhere.
-A collaboration with Chiara Dellerba’s Chimera Plantarium is also on the horizon.
+With her long-term collaborator Naomi Woo, she co-runs The Hildegard von Bingen Society for Gardening Companions, which revives a feminist and queer gardening society believed to have been founded by the German mystic and musician Hildegard of Bingen.
+The collaboration takes the form of a community-driven and speculative art and research project focused on decolonising and queering gardening histories.
+So far, the society has presented work in the form of a solo exhibition at Mimosa House; a zine called The Minutes; and various performances, rituals, and workshops at Nottingham Contemporary, Grand Union, the Cockpit Theatre, the Centre for Art & Ecology (Goldsmiths), Ruta del Castor (Mexico City), and elsewhere.

 She lives in Hackney with her wife Laura and their rescue dog Cosmo.